Contemporary Fine Art Photography, Huntington Beach, California

 Curiosity and Discovery

-Seeing and discovering things for myself is freedom.
-As a child, I enjoyed hiking through forests and wading through swamps just to see what was there.
-By age twelve, I had a microscope and discovered several Hydra in a single drop of swamp water.
-Amazing experiences like that triggered another kind of wonder: like, what would I see in distant places?
-So, I saved my money, bought a telescope and viewed most of our planets, several constellations and the craters on our moon.
-I learned to pay attention and be patient because doing so led to discovery.
-I observed some interesting things early in my life and couldn't wait to show others what I had seen.
+Growing up in upstate New York, I hiked in forests and waded through swamps just to see what was there.
+At 12, I got a microscope and learned that those tiny animals with the weird tentacles living in a single drop of swamp water were Hydra.
+That triggered more wonder: like, what might I discover in the night sky?
+So, I saved my money, bought a telescope and viewed most of our planets and the craters on the moon.
+I payed attention and learned to be patient because it led to discovery.
+I found Jupiter and counted 12 moons and then Saturn and counted 9 moons.
+I was excited about showing others what I was seeing.
+I had to document my discoveries.
 I needed a camera.

 First Steps toward Photography

-In my senior year, a few friends encouraged me to join a newly formed high school camera club.
-My microscope and telescope could be fitted with a camera, so I planned to use the club's camera to record some of the extraordinary things I was seeing, including things I was discovering on my nature walks.
-Unfortunately, the club was full so I missed an opportunity to learn how to use a camera.
-That was disappointing, but on the positive side, I took two semesters of mechanical drawing (drafting) that year and learned to use linear perspective to create depth and three dimensional space on a flat piece of paper.
-That training shaped how I would use composition in my photography a few years later.
+My first opportunity to get my hands onto a camera came in my senior year.
+Friends informed me of a newly formed high school camera club.
+Both my microscope and my telescope could be fitted with a camera, so I planned to use the club's camera to record those extraordinary things I was seeing.
+But the club was full, so I missed an opportunity to learn to use a camera.
+That was disappointing, but on the positive side, I completed two semesters of mechanical drawing that year and learned how to use linear perspective to create three dimensional space on a flat piece of paper.
+That training influenced my sense of composition in photography a few years later.

-I bought a Minolta SRT~101with a 50mm 1.4 lens at the Navy Exchange in Naha, Okinawa, Japan.
-I didn't know it at the time, but buying that camera changed my life.
-So did traveling around the world with the Navy taking pictures.
+I traveled west... so far west it's called the Far East and bought a Minolta SRT~101 SLR camera at the Navy Exchange in Naha, Okinawa, Japan.
+That camera changed my life.
+So did traveling around the world with the Navy documenting the people, places and things I saw in Japan and then Europe.

-The Swiss magazine (CAMERA) showcased the work of established fine art photographers and was my first source for learning how to use my camera.
+CAMERA, a Swiss magazine, published the work of established fine art photographers and was my first source for seeing what could be done with a camera.
 It inspired me to experiment with framing, design [especially the arrangement of the objects and spaces within my frame], linear and aerial perspective and depth of field effects.
-Photography quickly became more than a hobby.
+Photography quickly became a passion.

 Focus on Art and Documentary Photography in New York

-Photography was exciting and I wanted to learn more.
-After returning from service, I completed advanced courses in photography from the College of Visual and Performing Arts and the S.I.
-Newhouse School of Public Communications and Journalism at Syracuse University.
-Within those two schools of photography, I was able to hone my skills in both art photography and photojournalism.
-With new skills, my career advanced quickly.
-I taught for the State University of New York at the Tompkins/ Cortland Campus as an Adjunct Professor of Photography in the Fine Art Department.
+Photography was exciting.
+I wanted to know more.
+After returning from military service, I completed advanced courses in photography at Syracuse University from the College of Visual and Performing Arts and the S.I.
+Newhouse School of Public Communications and Journalism.
+Within those two schools of photography, I was able to hone my skills in both art and documentary photography.
+With these new skills, my career advanced quickly.
+I taught for the State University of New York at their Tompkins/ Cortland Campus as an Adjunct Professor of Photography in the Fine Art Department.
 I began to photograph throughout the New England area on several road trips and exhibited my art photography in New York and Canada.
 A year later I became the Director of PhotoVisions, a fine art photography gallery.
-During my tenure, I curated eight photography exhibitions.
-Shortly thereafter, I met with the Director of the Everson Museum of Art in NY to show him a recently completed series of new color photography.
-At the conclusion of our meeting he invited me to exhibit my series of twenty hand printed color photographs at the museum.
-At the close of the exhibit a few of my photographs from that series entered the Everson Museum's permanent collection.
+During my tenure there, I curated eight photography exhibitions.
+I met with the Director of the Everson Museum of Art in NY to show him my recently completed series of new color photography.
+At the conclusion of our meeting he invited me to exhibit the entire series consisting of twenty hand printed color photographs at the museum.
+After the exhibit a few of my photographs from that series entered the Everson Museum's permanent collection.

-I was using 4x5 and 8x10 view cameras for much of my art work, so it felt very natural to begin freelancing as an architectural photographer.
-I quickly became known for high quality work not only in fine art and architecture, but in advertising photography.
-Advertising relies mainly on color photography and as a student at Syracuse University, I learned to process color film and print color photographs.
-After gaining several new advertising accounts, I opened my first photography studio.
-To make things more efficient, I moved my Simmon Omega and Beseler 4x5 enlargers and color print processors from my home into the new studio space.
-Personally developing and hand printing my own color work was very natural for me and the only way to maintain the highest quality possible for all my projects.
-I've always been very attuned to the way color affects emotion and mood.
+I was using 4x5 and 8x10 inch view cameras for much of my artwork then, so it felt natural to begin freelancing as an architectural photographer.
+I quickly became known for high quality work not only in fine art and architecture, but also in advertising photography.
+Advertising, at that time, relied on color photography.
+As a student at Syracuse University, I learned to process color film and print color photographs.
+After gaining several advertising accounts, I opened my first photography studio.
+To be more efficient, I moved my Simmon Omega and Beseler enlargers and color print processors from my home into the new studio space.
+Personally developing and hand printing my own color photographs was natural for me and the only real way to maintain the highest quality possible for all my projects.
+I've always been attuned to the way color affects emotion and mood in my work.

-Encouraged by success in working with advertising agencies representing local businesses in NY, I relocated my photography studio to the West Coast and opened a studio in Irvine, California specializing in advertising photography to serve national and international clients.
-I won several awards for photography from ADDOC, the Art Directors and Designers of Orange County at their annual awards ceremonies.
-With a strong portfolio of fashion photographs and fine art photography from NY, I also worked with Los Angeles and Orange County talent agencies to help build their models professional portfolios.
+Encouraged by success in working with advertising agencies representing local businesses in NY, I decided to move my photography studio to the West Coast.
+I opened a studio in Santa Ana and moved a year later to Irvine, California where I specialized in advertising photography that served national and international clients.
+With a strong portfolio of fashion, fine art and advertising work, I also began working with Los Angeles and Orange County talent agents to help build their models professional portfolios.
+Over the years, I won several awards for my advertising photography from ADDOC, the Art Directors and Designers of Orange County at their annual awards ceremonies.

 Artistic Freedom and the Pursuit of Meaning